Lord Kanaloa: Assessment

 In the 2012 World Thoroughbred Rankings Lord Kanaloa was rated the tenth best sprinter in the world and the fifty-seventh best horse in any category.
 At the JRA Awards in January 2013, Lord Kanaloa was named Japanese Champion Sprinter or Miler of 2012, receiving 283 of the 289 votes.
 At the same ceremony he finished second in the voting for the JRA Award for Best Older Male Horse and fourth in the poll for Japanese Horse of the Year behind Gentildonna, Gold Ship and Orfevre.

 Following his win in the 2013 Hong Kong Sprint the Racing Post rated Lord Kanaloa the joint-third best racehorse of the year, behind Treve and Wise Dan, and level with Black Caviar and Toronado.

 In January 2014 he was named Japanese Horse of the Year for 2013 (receiving 209 out of 280 votes), Japanese Champion Sprinter or Miler (receiving all 280 votes).
 He became the first sprinter/miler to receive Japanese Horse of the Year since Taiki Shuttle in 1998.
 However, he lost to Orfevre in JRA Award for Best Older Male Horse.
+In the 2013 World's Best Racehorse Rankings, Lord Kanaloa earned a rating of 128, tying for fifth in the world with the German horse Novellist.

 On 12 June 2018, Lord Kanaloa was inducted in the Japan Racing Association Hall of Fame.